bni/retroproxy/README.md

 # retroproxy

 ![retroproxy](https://raw.github.com/bni/retroproxy/master/retroproxy.png)
+_Screenshot showing AWeb_

 Build retroproxy:

-npm install
+`npm install`

-The (huge!) executable is standalone and can be copied to /usr/local/bin/ then started from there.
+The executable is standalone and can be copied to `/usr/local/bin/` then started from there.

-Run the program on your Mac/PC and it will listen for http connections on port 1986
+Run the program on your Mac/PC and it will listen for http connections on port 1986.

 *WARNING NO SECURITY* Dont put this on the internet, use on you local LAN only.